 We believe the mortgage insurance industry will experience material losses on the 2006 and 2007 books.
 The ultimate amount of these losses will depend in part on the direction of home prices in California, Florida and other distressed markets, which in turn will be influenced by general economic conditions and other factors.
 Because we cannot predict future home prices or general economic conditions with confidence, we cannot predict with confidence what our ultimate losses will be on our 2006 and 2007 books.
 Our current expectation, however, is that these books will continue to generate material incurred and paid losses for a number of years.
-Our view of potential losses on these books has trended upward since the first quarter of 2008 due in part to the absence of improvement in the cure rate.
+Our view of potential losses on these books has trended upward since the first quarter of 2008, including since the time at which we finalized our Form 10-Q for the second quarter of this year.